-- SSH Secure Shell CLI that is accessible over TCP/IP networks which and is generally regarded as the most secure method of remotely accessing a device. - Telnet is like SSH in that it allows a CLI to be established across a TCP/IP network, but it does not encrypt the data stream.
-This type of connection requires a terminal, or a computer running a terminal emulation application (such as HyperTerminal or Putty). - HTTP (Hypertext Transfer Protocol) is the most popular switch management protocol involving the use of a web browser. - RS-232 The EtherWAN Managed Switch is equipped with a RS-232 serial port that can be used to access the switch's CLI.
+- SSH Secure Shell CLI that is accessible over TCP/IP networks which and is generally regarded as the most secure method of remotely accessing a device. - Telnet is like SSH in that it allows a CLI to be established across a TCP/IP network, but it does not encrypt the data stream. - HTTP (Hypertext Transfer Protocol) is the most popular switch management protocol involving the use of a web browser. - RS232 The EtherWAN Managed Switch is equipped with an RS232 serial port that can be used to access the switches CLI.
 The Serial port is DCE DB9F.
-A straight through serial cable is used to connect to a typical computer serial port (Also requires terminal emulation application).
+A straight through serial cable is used to connect to a typical computer serial port.